zuvaai/zuva-examples/python-sdk/spreadsheet/spreadsheet.md

 ### Get the files

-Before you can run DocAI’s ML on your document, you will need to submit it (or them) to DocAI first.
+Before you can run Zuva’s ML on your document, you will need to submit it (or them) to Zuva first.
 Below is how you can provide a folder name (upload_files, in this case) pointing to a folder that contains documents.

 ```python